Appropriate measures for robocall mitigation

 There’s no one-size-fits-all answer to this question.
 It depends upon the types of subscribers for whom you originate calls.

-At the other end of the spectrum, a wireless carrier might want to combine several methods, such as reputation lookup and dynamic traffic analysis.
+At the other end of the spectrum, a wireless carrier might add various dynamic traffic analysis techniques.

 We have helped voice service providers combat robocalls with just a few methods, selected and configured to address the call scenarios they face.